svenmalvik/svenmalvik.com/_posts/2020-12-17-azure-point-to-site-connection.md

 Now that we have the subnet gateway in place, we can create a virtual network gateway.
 ![Create Virtual Network Gateway](https://cdn.svenmalvik.com/images/az-303/az-303-p2s-4.png)*Create Virtual Network Gateway*

-We set the gateway type as `VPN`, annd the VPNN type as `Route-based`.
+We set the gateway type as `VPN`, and the VPN type as `Route-based`.
 The subnet is set automatically to your subnet gateway.
 That's why the name is important.
 ![Azure Virtual Network Configuration](https://cdn.svenmalvik.com/images/az-303/az-303-p2s-5.png)*Azure Virtual Network Configuration*

 If we scroll down a bit a must not forget to name a public IP address that we need for establishing a VPN connection.
 We won't use it directly for accessing the IIS.